SjulsonLab/generalized_contrastive_PCA/README.md

 - **Hyperparameter-free**: No manual tuning required.
 - **Symmetric comparison**: Both conditions are treated equally.
 - **Sparse solutions**: Reduce the complexity of the results for better interpretation.
-- **Multiple implementations**: Available in both Python and MATLAB.
+- **Multiple implementations**: Available in both Python and MATLAB (R implementation on the way!).

-You can find more details in the preprint at [bioRxiv](https://doi.org/10.1101/2024.08.08.607264)
+You can find more details in our paper at [PLOS Computational Biology](https://doi.org/10.1371/journal.pcbi.1012747)

 <p align="center">